ManiVaultStudio/JupyterPlugin/README.md

 # Python integration into ManiVault

-This project provides [Python](https://en.wikipedia.org/wiki/Python_(programming_language)) integration into ManiVault.
-It allows to read and write from and to the ManiVault data hierarchy.
+This project provides [Python](https://en.wikipedia.org/wiki/Python_(programming_language)) integration into [ManiVault](https://github.com/ManiVaultStudio/core).
+It allows users to push data from Python to and retrieve data from ManiVault.

 [JupyterLab](https://jupyter.org/) is used to interact with ManiVault via Python.
 Upon starting the Python integration, a notebook is automatically opened.

-## Building

-0. Clone this repository
 ```bash
 git clone git@github.com:ManiVaultStudio/JupyterPlugin.git
 ```

+## Building

 1. Setup a python 3.11 environment,
 - with [venv](https://docs.python.org/3.11/library/venv.html):
 ```bash